NOTE 2 - MATERIAL ACCOUNTING POLICIES

 h.
 Intangible assets

-I ntangible assets acquired separately are measured on initial recognition at cost.
+Intangible assets acquired separately are measured on initial recognition at cost.
 The cost of intangible assets acquired in a business combination is their fair value at the date of acquisition.
 Following initial recognition, intangible assets are carried at cost less any accumulated amortisation and accumulated impairment losses.
 Internally generated intangibles, excluding capitalised development costs, are not capitalised and the related expenditure is reflected in profit or loss in the period in which the expenditure is incurred.

-Intangible assets with finite lives are amortised over the useful economic life and assessed for impairment whenever there is an indication that the intangible asset may be impaired.
+Intangible assets with finite lives are amortised over the useful economic life on straight line basis and assessed for impairment whenever there is an indication that the intangible asset may be impaired.
 The amortisation period and the amortisation method for an intangible asset with a finite useful life are reviewed at least at the end of each reporting period.
 Changes in the expected useful life or the expected pattern of consumption of future economic benefits embodied in the asset are considered to modify the amortisation period or method, as appropriate, and are treated as changes in accounting estimates.

 Gains or losses arising from derecognition of an intangible asset are measured as the difference between the net disposal proceeds and the carrying amount of the asset and are recognised in the statement of profit or loss when the asset is derecognised.